NeslihanGozmen/OSGeo-Assignment/README.md

 GMT352_1_2122B

 Scenario & context: STARS
 In 2022, we made star observations for different epochs we chose.
-As a result of our observations, we discovered stars with different colors due to their energy.We then recorded the names, ids, colors and epochs of these stars.
+As a result of our observations, we discovered stars with different colors due to their energy.We then recorded the names, id's, colors, and epochs of these stars.

 *First of all, I created the table containing the names of the stars I observed, thanks to postgres.